google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 <!--
 Machine learning is an iterative process that requires large amounts of data to learn useful, generalizable patterns.

 Your first step in approaching a problem should always be to define a clear, user-focused goal.
-Then, decide whether to take a rules-based or machine learning approach based on how the advantages of each fit to your goal (generally, if you have a large amount of diverse data, machine learning is the way to go).
+Then, decide whether to take a rules-based or machine learning approach based on how the advantages of each fit your goal (generally, if you have a large amount of diverse data, machine learning is the way to go).

 No matter your approach, you’ll then need to test and refine your system until goals are met.